 While the festivities carry on for all three days of the festival, June 30th is when the most historically significant events, namely the Aizen Hoekago Parade and Nagoshi-no Harae, take place.

 UPDATE: As of 2018, the festival is indefinitely down sized.
-The festival will still take place, but there are no vendors and the parade is canceled.
+The festival will still take place, but there are no vendors and the parade is cancelled.

 Aizen Matsuri Hoekago